3690 Peel Street

 Canada H3A 1W9

 paul [dot] miller [at] mcgill [dot] ca (Email)

-Before joining McGill in 2013, Professor Miller was Assistant Professor of Law at Queen’s University and served as a law clerk to the Hon.
+Before joining McGill, Professor Miller taught at Queen’s University and served as a law clerk to the Hon.
 Justice Ian Binnie of the Supreme Court of Canada.

 Professor Miller is a co-founder and co-organizer of two academic conferences in his fields - the annual North American Workshop on Private Law Theory, and the annual Fiduciary Law Workshop.
 He is also routinely involved in the organization of colloquia, workshops, and conferences at McGill and elsewhere.

 With Andrew Gold, Professor Miller is editor of Philosophical Foundations of Fiduciary Law (Oxford University Press, 2014) and Contract, Status, and Fiduciary Law (Oxford University Press, 2016).
 With Evan Criddle, Andrew Gold and Gordon Smith, he is authoring a casebook - Fiduciary Law: Cases and Materials – for Aspen Publishers.
 The casebook will be the first of its kind to present fiduciary law as an integrated field of study.
 Prof. Miller is also currently co-editing, with Evan Criddle and Robert Sitkoff, The Oxford Handbook of Fiduciary Law.

 Miller’s work been published in journals including the William and Mary Law Review, University of Toronto Law Journal, McGill Law Journal, and Osgoode Hall Law Journal, as well as in edited collections published by Routledge, Oxford University Press, and Cambridge University Press.

 Co-organizer, Workshop: Fiduciary Government, UCLA School of Law, June 2017.